matvey143/rl-graphicdemos/README.md

 ```
 Alternatively you can link with library and header files somethere else but you would need to edit Makefile to do so.
 # TODO
+- Finish oldZunLogo.c
 - Clean up code;
 - Publish releases;
 - More demos?
 - More buiding options?
+- Maybe do something about M_PI?
 # Special thanks
 - [raysan5](https://www.github.com/raysan5) for developing [raylib](https://www.raylib.com), graphical library I used for this project.
 Raylib is a zlib licensed software.
 Read more at raylib-license.txt;
 - GitHub user [Sieep-coding](https://www.github.com/Sieep-coding).
 His GitHub repo [snow-simulation](https://www.github.com/Sieep-coding/snow-simulation) inspired this project;